-- First visit: the dentist performs anesthesia with a low pressure syringe and after a few minutes begins cleaning the tooth from caries.
+- First visit: the dentist performs anesthesia with a low-pressure syringe and after a few minutes begins to clean the tooth from caries.
 In children and more vulnerable patients, the doctor may additionally use anesthetic gel.
 After obtaining anesthesia, the doctor removes caries from the tooth.
 During each stage of purification, tooth caries are intensively cooled with water spray for the least possible injury to the tooth.
-After cleaning caries, the dentist dentist dehumidifies healthy tooth tissues and assumes filling.
+After cleaning the caries, the dentist dries healthy tooth tissues and puts on the filling.
 All stages are performed in full anesthesia and are completely painless.

-- are anesthesia harmful to health? – in our office we use only state-of-the-art anesthetics of documented effectiveness and safety.
+- Are anesthesia harmful to health? – In our office we use only the most modern anesthetics with documented effectiveness and safety.
 With proper application, they are completely indifferent to health and after 30~60 minutes after administration they decompose completely without leaving any trace in the organizo.

-- can the tooth hurt after caries cleansing? – it happens that in the case of deep caries, tooth may for some time react to cold foods and be hypersensitive to oppression.
+- Can a tooth hurt after caries cleaning? – It happens that in the case of deep caries, the tooth may react to cold food for some time and be hypersensitive to pressure.
 The dentist's doctor always informs you after the end of the procedure about the possible possibility of such a type of tooth reaction, usually any such symptoms if they occur spontaneously within 1~3 weeks after the end of treatment.